rafvelorde/rafvelorde.github.io/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qrxsceexTBw?si=yv_0g_1KF-5umQH8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-This song is call "S".
+This song is called "S".
 I ranked this in 2nd because it's so pop, the taste of this melody is Lover and the background is Reputation, oh did we mentioned the sisters akbum?
 THe title is Reputation while the lyrics is also Reputation, the melody is Lover and the music taste is Lover.
 I feel like this is a hybrid type I guess.